September 27, 2023

 Jesus is condemned to death – (Matthew 27:22-23)

 Lord Jesus, you stood before Pilate, accused and condemned to die on the cross.
-Help us to stand firm in our faith, even when we face persecution and ridicule for our beliefs.
-Give us the strength to follow you, even when the road is difficult and the burden heavy.
+Please help us to stand firm in our faith, even when we face persecution and ridicule for our beliefs.
+Please give us the strength to follow you, even when the road is complex and burdensome.

 Jesus carries his cross – (John 19:17)

-We adore you, O Christ, and we bless you, because by your holy cross you have redeemed the world.
+We adore you, O Christ, and we bless you because you have redeemed the world by your holy cross.

 Jesus falls the first time – (Isaiah 53:3-4)

-We adore you, O Christ, and we bless you, because by your holy cross you have redeemed the world.
+We adore you, O Christ, and we bless you because your holy cross has redeemed the world.

 Lord Jesus, you stumbled and fell under the weight of the cross, exhausted and in pain.
-Help us to find hope and strength in times of weakness and despair, knowing that you have experienced our suffering and understand our struggles.
-May we be filled with your grace and mercy, and rise up again to follow you.
+Please help us to find hope and strength in times of weakness and despair, knowing that you have experienced our suffering and understand our struggles.
+May we be filled with your grace and mercy and rise again to follow you.

 Jesus meets his mother – (Luke 2:34-35)

-Lord Jesus, you met your mother on the way to Calvary, and her heart was filled with sorrow and grief.
-Help us to console those who suffer, and to offer comfort and compassion to those who are in need.
+Lord Jesus, you met your mother on the way to Calvary, and her heart filled with sorrow and grief.
+Please help us console those who suffer and offer comfort and compassion to those in need.
 May we be instruments of your peace and love in the world.

 Simon of Cyrene helps Jesus carry the cross – (Mark 15:21)

 Lord Jesus, you were helped by Simon of Cyrene, who carried your cross for you.
-Help us to be open to receiving help from others when we are in need, and to be willing to offer help to those who are struggling.
-May we learn to share one another’s burdens, as you shared ours.
+Please help us be open to receiving help from others.
+When we are in need and willing to assist those struggling.
+May we learn to share one another’s burdens as you shared ours.

 Veronica wipes the face of Jesus – (Luke 8:43-48)

-We adore you, O Christ, and we bless you, because by your holy cross you have redeemed the world.
+We adore you, O Christ, and we bless you because your holy cross has redeemed the world.

 Lord Jesus, Veronica offered you a cloth to wipe your face, and you left an imprint of your image on it.
-Help us to see your face in the faces of those around us, and to recognize your presence in the world.
-May we be inspired to show kindness and compassion to all those we meet.
+Please help us see your face in the faces of those around us and recognize your presence in the world.
+May we show kindness and compassion to everyone we meet?

 Jesus falls the second time – (Hebrews 4:15)

 Lord Jesus, you fell a second time under the weight of the cross, and your body was battered and bruised.
-Help us to persevere in our struggles, even when we face setbacks and obstacles.
-May we trust in your strength and power to see us through every trial and tribulation.
+Please help us to persevere in our struggles, even when we face setbacks and obstacles.
+May we trust your strength and power to see us through every trial and tribulation?

 Leave feedback about this